About ICD-10-CM for Audiology and Speech-Language Pathology

 Note: On April 1, 2014, President Obama signed into law the Protecting Access to Medicare Act of 2014.
 This law included a provision that delays the implementation of ICD-10 from October 1, 2014 to October 1, 2015.

-Beginning October 1, 2015, health care providers will be required to use the new ICD-10 system, which will replace the current ICD-9 (International Classification of Diseases, 9th Revision) Volumes 1, 2, and 3 used to report health care diagnoses, disorders, and inpatient hospital procedures.
+Beginning October 1, 2015, health care providers are required to use the ICD-10 system, which replaces ICD-9 (International Classification of Diseases, 9th Revision) Volumes 1, 2, and 3 used to report health care diagnoses, disorders, and inpatient hospital procedures.

 On this page:

-ICD-10 will replace ICD-9 as the official system of assigning codes to diagnoses and procedures associated with hospital utilization in the United States.
+ICD-10 replaced ICD-9 as the official system of assigning codes to diagnoses and procedures associated with hospital utilization in the United States.
 The ICD is also used to code and classify mortality data from death certificates.

-The new ICD-10 will include the ICD-10-CM (clinical modification) and ICD-10-PCS (procedure coding system).
+ICD-10 includes the ICD-10-CM (clinical modification) and ICD-10-PCS (procedure coding system).
 The ICD-10 is owned by the World Health Organization (WHO).
 The clinical modification was developed by the Centers for Disease Control and Prevention for use in all U.S. health care treatment settings.
 The procedure coding system (i.e., ICD-9-PCS and ICD-10-PCS) was developed by the Centers for Medicare and Medicaid Services for use in the U.S. for inpatient hospital settings only.
 ASHA's resources focus only on ICD-10-CM.

 The intent of ICD-10-CM is to standardize disease and procedure classification throughout the United States and to gather data about basic health statistics.

 HIPAA legislation requires the ICD-10-CM to be used for health services billing and record keeping.
-As noted above, the effective implementation date for ICD-10-CM (and ICD-10-PCS) is October 1, 2015.
-Updates to the current version of ICD-10-CM are anticipated prior to its implementation.
+As noted above, the effective implementation date for ICD-10-CM (and ICD-10-PCS) was October 1, 2015.
+Updates to the current version of ICD-10-CM are made annually.

 Relation to Professional Scope of Practice